jayon-lihm/atac-seq/README.md

 ===============================================================================

-All of the input and output files (tables, graphs, texts) are located under "files" folder.
+Input and output files (tables, graphs, texts) are located under "files" folder.
 List and pubmed link of 12 studies in our meta analysis is in "List_of_12_studies_in_meta_analysis.txt".

 1. **pipeline_paired.sh & pipeline_single.sh**